Irene Scharrer

 Irene Scharrer (2 February 1888 – 11 January 1971) was an English classical pianist.

 Early life and education

 Irene Scharrer was born in London, the daughter of Herbert Tobias Scharrer and Ida Henrietta Samuel Scharrer.
 She studied at the Royal Academy of Music with Tobias Matthay.
-Scharrer is sometimes erroneously described as pianist Myra Hess's cousin.
-She was distantly related to another woman pianist, Harriet Cohen, the two sharing a great-great-grandfather.
+Scharrer was a descendant of Moses Samuel, she being his great-granddaughter.
+The pianist Harriet Cohen was the great-great-granddaughter of Samuel, thus making the two pianists related.
+Irene’s mother, Ida, was a friend of Lizzie Hess, the mother of Myra Hess, and both daughters attended St Leonard’s School for Girls.
+The Scharrers and Hesses were not related and Irene and Myra were not cousins, as many people believed.
+They both studied at the Royal Academy of Music where they were quite inseparable.
+The composer Bax describing them as, ‘two very small and eternally giggling girls’.

 Career

 Scharrer made her London début at the age of 16, and gave concerts regularly until June 1958, where she appeared for the last time, playing Mozart's Sonata for Two Pianos with Myra Hess.
 They often performed four-handed compositions together.
 "Her playing is virile, yet withal delicate and poetic," explained a 1912 reviewer, "a lovely touch and poetic style combined with warmth of tone, but pervading all delicacy and refinement."
 She was especially known for playing the works of Chopin.

 Other collaborators included Arthur Nikisch in Berlin, Hungarian violinist Louis Pecskai, and Landon Ronald in London.
 She visited Sir Edward Elgar in 1918 and was promised the first performance of his piano concerto, then being sketched.
 Scharrer gave her first American concerts in 1926, in Boston and New York.
 She gave a radio concert in 1929.